Cathedral of Brasília: Artistic interpretation

-The Cathedral of Brasilia, officially the Metropolitan Cathedral of Our Lady of Aparecida (Catedral Metropolitana Nossa Senhora Aparecida), dedicated to the Blessed Virgin Mary under her title of Our Lady of Aparecida, proclaimed by the Church as Queen and Patroness of Brazil, was designed by the architect Oscar Niemeyer and projected by the structural engineer Joaquim Cardozo.
+The Cathedral of Brasília, officially the Metropolitan Cathedral of Our Lady of Aparecida (Catedral Metropolitana Nossa Senhora Aparecida), dedicated to the Blessed Virgin Mary under her title of Our Lady of Aparecida, proclaimed by the Church as Queen and Patroness of Brazil, was designed by the architect Oscar Niemeyer and projected by the structural engineer Joaquim Cardozo.

-This concrete-framed hyperboloid structure, appears with its glass roof to be reaching up, open, to heaven.
+This concrete-framed hyperboloid structure appears with its glass roof to be reaching up, open, to heaven.
 Most of the cathedral is below ground, with only the 70 m diameter 42 m roof of the cathedral, the ovoid roof of the baptistry, and the bell tower visible above ground.
-The shape of the roof is based in a hyperboloid of revolution with asymmetric sections.
+The shape of the roof is based on a hyperboloid of revolution with asymmetric sections.
 The hyperboloid structure consists of 16 identical concrete columns assembled on site.
 These columns, having hyperbolic section and weighing 90 tonne, represent two hands moving upwards to heaven.

 History

 The cornerstone was laid on September 15, 1958, and the structure was finished on April 21, 1960, with only the roof structure visible above ground.
-Once the presidential term of Juscelino Kubitschek ended, the big push to finish many structures in Brasilia stalled.
+Once the presidential term of Juscelino Kubitschek ended, the big push to finish many structures in Brasília stalled.
 Although it is likely that Kubitschek intended the cathedral as an "ecumenical cathedral" to be paid for by the state and open to all faiths, governments after that did not provide funding and the building was eventually turned over to the Catholic Church to complete.
 The cathedral was consecrated on October 12, 1968 (still with no roof), and was officially opened by Cardinal D. Eugenio Salles on May 31, 1970.
 The ovoid baptistry was dedicated on October 5, 1977, and the cathedral was declared a national historic and artistic monument on July 15, 1990.